Chilljs0/YOLOv3-Object-Detection-Implementation/README.md

 - NumPy
 - [Darknet YOLOv3 model](https://github.com/pjreddie/darknet)

-## Setup and Usage

-1. Clone this repository to your local machine.
-2. Download the YOLOv3 weights and Config along with coco.names from the [Darknet repository](https://github.com/pjreddie/darknet)
-3. Edit video_path = 'CityScene.mp4' to match your own video.
-4. Follow the comments in the notebook to understand and use object detection on your own video

 ## License

 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.